European-XFEL/DAMNIT/docs/gui.md

   with the `Histogram` button (click to enable/disable it):
   ![](static/histogramming.gif)

+- The table's `Cells` can be highlighted with custom background colors and text formatting for emphasis, see [Cell configuration](backend.md#cell) for more information.

 ## Adding user-editable variables
 Ideally it would be possible to define all variables as code, but sometimes that's just not possible.
 Hence, DAMNIT allows you to create user-editable